GenomeDK/genomedk-docs/index.rst

 Costs are associated with *project folders*.
 The owner of a project folder is responsible for the costs associated with the project.
-The project owner will be charged yearly based on actual usage.
+The project owner will be charged yearly (in January) based on actual usage.

 If the project owner is associated with either: